Mapsui/Mapsui/docfx/documentation/skia-scale.md

 We have a separate page about this topic because skia scale has caused some confusion in the past and bugs as a consequence.

-## Why skia scale?
+## Some context: Device Independent Units
 Modern devices have a very high resolution.
-If we would draw onto the skia canvas using device pixels as coordinates the fonts would become tiny and unreadable and lines would become very thin.
-To correct for this a skale factor is used.
-Those scaled-up coordinates are called device independen units.
-SkiaSharp uses this scale factor and Mapsui needs to take this into account.
-This is why we need to request the scale factor from the system.
+If something is drawn onto the canvas using raw pixels as coordinates the fonts would become tiny and unreadable and lines would become very thin.
+To correct for this a scale factor is used.
+Those scaled-up coordinates are called device independent units.
+Most of the time you deal with the device indepenten units.

-## How does it work?
-The skia surface has it's own scale.
-We set this to an appropriate scale factor.
-As a result the coordinates of the skia surface are different than that of it's parent container.
-We have to correct for this on a number of points, like in rendering, requesting map info and manipulation.
+### Coordinates in SkiaSharp
+Most (all?) views in SkiaSharp use pixels as coordinates but for our purposes we need to user device independent units, so we need to correct for this.
+There are two ways this can be done:
+- Set the skia view's IgnorePixelScaling.
+- Call the skia view's Scale factor with the appropriate scale.
+For this you need to request the scale factor from the system.

 ## What do we do?
 We take skia scale into account on a number of places in our code:

-On iOS, WPF and UWP:
+On WPF and UWP:
+- We set IgnorePixelScaling.

+On iOS:
 - We determine the skia scale while initializing (or when switching from wpf to skia rendering)ent's size changes.
 - We set the skia scale on the skia surface.
-This needs to be done in the render loop because this is the only place where we have access to the surface
+This needs to be done in the render loop because this is the only place where we have access to the surface.

 On Android:
 - We determine the skia scale while initializing